buks001/amazon-connect-InterVision-use-case/README.md

  # How to test

- # Use case 1:
- To direct your call appropriately, "simply say talk to a consultant after pressing 1 on your keypad"
  # Use case 2:
- when you press 2, it gives information on when last you call and directs you to an agent.
+when you press 2, for a new caller it will automatically update the record in the database and gives information on the date and directs you to an agent when you place a second call, it already updates your information on when last you call and directs you to an agent.

- Simply dial this number and follow each play prompts # 866-573-2012
+ Simply dial this number and follow each play prompts to confirm the usage. # 866-573-2012